datocms/gatsby-source-datocms/README.md

 - `GatsbyDatoCmsFixed_noBase64`: no preview effects.

 `gatsby-image` will automatically use WebP images when the browser supports the file format.
 If the browser doesn’t support WebP, `gatsby-image` will fall back to the default image format.

+### Field customisations

+If you need to customize the GraphQL response that you get from DatoCMS (e.g augmenting models, manipulating fields), you should include your logic in the `createResolvers` API.

+Read more about how to customise the GraphQL schema in the [Gatsby documentation](https://www.gatsbyjs.org/docs/schema-customization/#extending-third-party-types)